xelus47/tremor_games/README.md

 * Convert to bitcoins

 # Approach
 When you log in, a certain PHPSESSID is assigned to the user's ID.
-When the user doesn't click the log out image, the assignment stays and you can visit the account with that PHPSESSID cookie again.
+When the user doesn't click the log out image, the assignment remains and you can visit the account with that PHPSESSID cookie again.
 (See cookies.md for approach)

 # Todo
 * Automated account generation